alexharri/website/posts/canvas-to-ascii.md

 ```

 The <Ts method>findBestCharacter</Ts> function gives us the ASCII character whose shape best matches the input lookup vector.

+<SmallNote label="">Note: this brute force search is not very performant.
+This becomes a bottleneck when we start rendering thousands of ASCII characters at $60$ <abbr title="Frames per second">FPS</abbr>.
+I'll talk more about this later.</SmallNote>

 To make use of this in our ASCII renderer, we'll calculate a lookup vector for each cell in the ASCII grid and pass it to <Ts method>findBestCharacter</Ts> to determine the character to display.